PranavAl25/Self-Driving-Cars/README.md

 - `results/plots/`: Directory for storing performance and accuracy plots.

 For detailed information on the project and how to use it, refer to the Jupyter Notebook and the code within the `src/` directory.

-Feel free to explore and contribute to this project!